-A Psychometric Test is a way of measuring an individual’s mental capabilities and behavioural style.
+A Psychometric Test is a way of measuring an individual’s personality profile, mental capabilities and behavioural style.

 Initially psychometric tests were designed for educational and psychological situations only.
 However, psychometric assessments are today also used by employers to choose the best candidates for a job, by determining their suitability for the role based on the required personality characteristics.
 These assessments can also be named as a Personality Test or Aptitude Test.